 On the Communication of Secure Computation in the Correlated Randomness Model.
-A partial answer to this question was given in [30], where the authors designed a one-time truth-table protocol, which allows to evaluate any function $f: \{0,1\}^n \mapsto \{0,1\}^m$ with unconditional security in the correlated randomness model, with optimal communication O(n+m).
-However, this protocol requires storing an exponential number (in n) of correlated random coins (polynomial in the size of the entire truth-table of f), which makes it practical only for boolean functions with very small inputs.
-Furthermore, it was argued in [30] that reducing the amount of correlated random coins from exponential to polynomial for any function f is unlikely to be feasible, as it would imply an unexpected breakthrough for long-standing open problems related to private information retrieval.
+A partial answer to this question was given in [IKM+13], where the authors designed a one-time truth-table protocol, which allows to evaluate any function $f : \{0,1\}^n \mapsto \{0,1\}^m$ with unconditional security in the correlated randomness model, with optimal communication O(n+m).
+However, this protocol requires storing an exponential number (in n) of correlated random bits (polynomial in the size of the entire truth-table of f), which makes it practical only for boolean functions with very small inputs.
+Furthermore, it was argued in [IKM+13] that reducing the amount of correlated random coins from exponential to polynomial (in the input size) for any function f is unlikely to be feasible, as it would imply an unexpected breakthrough for long-standing open problems related to private information retrieval.

-This negative result, as well as the fact that all known protocols (with polynomial storage) have communication proportional to the circuit size s of the function, have been seen as indications that breaking the circuit-size barrier for multiparty computation in the correlated randomness model might be a hard problem.
-For instance, it was mentioned in [23] that "the results and evidence we know suggest that getting constant overhead [over the circuit size of the function] is the goal we can realistically hope to achieve".
-More recently in [20], it was observed that "while information-theoretic secure protocols are very efficient in terms of computational work, they (seem to) require more communication and more rounds than computationally secure protocols.
-Whether this is inherent is an open and probably very hard problem".
-Later in the same paper, ther authors explicitly consider the issue of getting sublinear communication in the circuit size: "whether we can have constant round protocols and/or communication complexity much smaller than the size of the circuit and still be efficient (polynomial-time) in the circuit size of the function is a long-standing open problem".
+While this negative result does not rule out a sublinear-communication protocol with small storage for circuits, this observation and the fact that all known protocols (with polynomial storage) have communication proportional to the circuit size s of the function have been seen as indications that breaking the circuit-size barrier for multiparty computation in the correlated randomness model might be non-trivial.
+For instance, it was mentioned in [DZ13] that "the results and evidence we know suggest that getting constant overhead [over the circuit size of the function] is the goal we can realistically hope to achieve".
+More recently in [DNPR16], the authors mentioned that "whether we can have constant round protocols and/or communication complexity much smaller than the size of the circuit and still be efficient (polynomial-time) in the circuit size of the function is a long-standing open problem".

-In [20], the authors made progresses toward understanding why existing protocols have been stuck at the circuit-size barrier, by identifying a property shared by all known efficient protocols in the correlated randomness model, which states (informally) that they evaluate the function in a "gate-by-gate" fashion, and require communication for every multiplication gate.
+In [DNPR16], the authors made progresses toward understanding why existing protocols have been stuck at the circuit-size barrier, by identifying a property shared by all known efficient protocols in the correlated randomness model, which states (informally) that they evaluate the function in a "gate-by-gate" fashion, and require communication for every multiplication gate.
 They demonstrated that all protocols following this approach (with passive security and dishonest majority) must inherently have communication proportional to the circuit size of the function.
 They concluded that improving the communication complexity of secure computation in the correlated randomness model requires a fundamentally new approach, and mentioned that the main question left open in their work is to find out whether their bound does hold for any protocol which is efficient in the circuit size of the function.
 This is the problem we address in this work.